simras/CLAP/README.md

 Currently the pipeline is set up with an hg19 assemly and a processed ENSEMBL annotation.
 If one wished to analyze data from a different species or use a different annotation it has to be integrated following a number of steps.
 The scripts we provide assumes an ENSEMBL annotation GTF file, it will most likely not work with other types of anotation.

 Updating annotation:
-1. Download ENSEMBL annotation
+1. Download ENSEMBL annotation (here the newest Mouse assembly)
-# for newest Mouse assembly

         wget ftp://ftp.ensembl.org/pub/release-87/gtf/mus_musculus/Mus_musculus.GRCm38.87.chr.gtf.gz